Facial Accident Care – Mandibular Fracture

 Missing teeth:

 Dental bridges are used to replace one or more missing teeth.
-The procedure involves replacing missing teeth which is cemented into place with the help of abutment tooth.
+The procedure involves replacing missing teeth which are cemented into place with the help of an abutment tooth.

-Dental Implants are another procedure in replacement of missing tooth.
+Dental Implants are another procedure for the replacement of missing teeth.
 The implant device made of titanium is inserted into bone and the dental crown or denture is connected to the implant through the abutment.

 Six months and more